Fascinating Side-Effects

 ✅ China and Russia doubled down on their ties[+] which is the opposite of what the US wanted.
 The sanctions that the West imposed on them and other threats from the West have naturally brought them together to trade with each other more rather than the West with trade between the two countries more than doubling[+] from $108 billion in 2020 to $240 billion in 2023.
 Ain't love grand!
 Washington's plan to break them up with a classic 'divide and conquer' scheme was a total bust as that bromance bond was forged in steel 😊.

 ✅ Western hegemony is over, multipolarity is taking over, just as Russia and China wanted.
-The era of the West’s global dominance finally came to an end with the start of Russia’s special military operation in Ukraine and the conflict in the Gaza Strip, EU High Representative for Foreign Affairs and Security Policy Josep Borrell wrote on his blog[+] in Feb.
+The era of the West’s global dominance finally came to an end with the start of Russia’s special military operation in Ukraine and the armed conflicts in the Middle East, EU High Representative for Foreign Affairs and Security Policy Josep Borrell wrote on his blog[+] in Feb.
 2024: “The era of Western dominance has indeed definitively ended.”

 ✅ The West has never looked weaker, not only in general, but specifically vis a vis their support for Ukraine.
 All of their recent attempts at portraying a unified front look increasingly hollow and desperate.
 The facade is literally falling apart before our very eyes, showcased most poignantly in Ukrainian MP Lesia Vasylenko admitting[»][+] already in October 2023 that Russia is winning the war